colorfulfool/split-split/README.md

 <% end %>
 ```

-It assumes that each visit is tracked as an `Ahoy::Event` with name `Visited landing page` and each sign-up `Signed up`.
-You want to track different events, specify them:
+It assumes that each visit was tracked as an `Ahoy::Event` named `Visited landing page` and each sign-up named `Signed up`.
+If you need to track different events, specify them:

 ```ruby
 SplitTestResults.new(:landing_page, start: 'Visited', finish: 'Purchased').success_rates